grecoe/azure-storage-loadtest/docs/observations.md

 [*] Calculated from GB/Min numbers

-It's important to note that for tests 1 and 2 these numbers do not reflect any of the Azure Storage documentation.
-In fact, when moving to [petabayte](#petabyte-testing) these numbers were not seen, so it's unclear how these numbers could possibly acheived.
+It's important to note that for tests 1 and 2 these numbers reflect close to the limits set in the Azure Storage documentation, but for each container not on the account as a whole.

-However, the throughput numbers were simple calculations of number of GB sent during a test run and the number of minutes it took for the test to run.
-It's possible that we were able to obtain these results because the total load of the data was relatively small.
+The throughput numbers were simple calculations of number of GB sent during a test run and the number of minutes it took for the test to run.

 Notes from these tests can be found [here](./massive_files.md).